Creating your own travel blog? Today we share our top tips on how to make your travel blog stand out from the crowd!

-Creating multiple posts about one destination and organising it clearly will help your readers find the information they want for where they want to go.
-Alternatively, you could organise your posts by theme, for example, we have a Cost of Travel series, for those looking at how much it costs to travel to various destinations around the world.
+Creating multiple posts about one destination and organizing it clearly will help your readers find the information they want for where they want to go.
+Alternatively, you could organize your posts by theme, for example, we have a Cost of Travel series, for those looking at how much it costs to travel to various destinations around the world.

 Interact with your readers